 Looking from the trail to the mountains in the east.

-RV camp area.
+is a summer RV camp area.
 What appear to be big parking places are actually RV sites.)
+As you

-As you reach the end of the pavement and are forced to turn left, note the chairlift
+reach the end of the pavement and are forced to turn left, note the chairlift straight ahead.

-straight ahead.
 That's your bike's destionation.
-Now turn your car left to the gravel parking area south of the RV
+Now turn your car left to the gravel parking area south of